This policy is aimed at teachers and candidates who are involved in the assessment of all UKAdance qualifications.

 Where applicable, we will inform the appropriate regulatory authorities* of any investigation into suspected or actual cases of serious malpractice and will agree the appropriate course of remedial action with them.
 Please note that in exceptional cases, the regulatory authorities* may lead the investigation.

-In cases where certificates for qualifications approved by the regulatory authorities* are deemed to be invalid, we will inform the centre and the candidate and the regulatory authorities* of the reasons why they are invalid and provide details of action to be taken for reassessment and/or certification.
+In cases where certificates for qualifications approved by the regulatory authorities* are deemed to be invalid, we will inform the teacher and the candidate and the regulatory authorities* of the reasons why they are invalid and provide details of action to be taken for reassessment and/or certification.

-Either at notification of a suspected or actual case of malpractice or at any time during the investigation, we reserve the right to suspend any claims for candidate certification submitted by the centre involved.
+Either at notification of a suspected or actual case of malpractice or at any time during the investigation, we reserve the right to suspend any claims for candidate certification submitted by the teacher involved.

 6.3 The outcome of the investigation